Shalini24Kanna/TCL-Workshop/README.md

 The first take is to create a `vsdsyth`, which will be the user interface tool.
 As this is UI, it needs to have all the information a User needs to use this TCL tool.
 To understand it in detail, it is seen in 3 different user scenarios.
 1. When .csv file is not provided as an input.
-In this case, the user interface should understand the .csv file is missing and it should display an Error message “Please provide the .csv file”
+In this case, the user interface should understand the .csv file is missing, and it should display an Error message “Please provide the .csv file”
 2. User provided a .csv file, which doesn’t exist.
 In this case, the .csv file is there but it might not be in the current working directory.
-The user interface should be able to understand it and display an Error message “Cannot find the .csv file”
+The user interface should be able to understand it and display an Error message “Cannot find the .csv file”.
-3. Type “-help” to find out usage of the tool
+3. Type “-help” to find out usage of the tool.
 When User want to find the usage of the tool `vsdsynth` -help command should display the Usage information.

 Below is the .csv file as an Input